Cicis Pizza

-Cicis is an American chain of buffet restaurants based in Coppell, Texas, specializing in pizza.
+Cici Enterprises, LP, doing business as Cicis Pizza and also known as simply Cicis, is an American chain of buffet restaurants based in Coppell, Texas, specializing in pizza.
 The company was founded in 1985, and started franchising by 1987.
-There are 299 franchised and corporately owned restaurants in 24 states.
-In November 2015, the company began a new marketing campaign which included the renaming of the company to Cicis (by dropping the apostrophe, making the second 'C' lowercase and dropping the word ‘pizza’ from its name), along with the addition of a new logo and redesigned website.
+In November 2015, the company began a new marketing campaign which included the renaming of the company to Cicis (by dropping the apostrophe, making the second "C" lowercase and dropping "pizza" from its name), and a redesigned logo and website.